July 30-August 3, 2014

 Houston, TX 77027

 We hope you'll join us for what promises to be a spectacular SABR 44 convention in the summer of 2014 in Houston, Texas.
 Hotel and conference registration for the 2014 convention is now available.
-Click here for more information on SABR 44 registration rates, all-inclusive packages and optional sessions.
+Click here for more information on SABR 44 registration rates, all-inclusive packages, single-day rates, and optional sessions.

-- Hotel: Click here to book your room at the Royal Sonesta online.
-The deadline to book your room at the SABR group rate of $129/night (plus tax) is Monday, July 14, 2014.
+- Hotel: The deadline to book your room at the SABR group rate of $129/night (plus tax) was Monday, July 14, 2014.
+Visit Sonesta.com/RoyalHouston or call (713) 627-7600 to book a reservation on your own.
 The Royal Sonesta is at 2222 W Loop S Fwy., Houston, TX 77027, in the heart of the Galleria, just minutes from downtown and Minute Maid Park.
-If you have any questions about your reservation, please call the hotel at (713) 627-7600.

 About the SABR 44 convention